Increase Your Online Sales Using Our Principles of E-Commerce Checkout Design

 Seventy-nine per cent of online buyers get excited over free shipping.
 It actually motivates them to make a purchase.
 Offering free shipping once they reach a certain amount inclines them to shop for more.
 Moreover, displaying delivery times on the shopping cart page, instead of putting it elsewhere, helps ensure your customers won’t have to leave the page to get the info.
 We want to eliminate as many as possible interruptions which can distract the consumer from completing the purchase.

-Butter and Tree have enjoyed a long-standing partnership -see more info on Tree's e-commerce platform via our case study here.
+Butter and Tree have enjoyed a long-standing partnership -see more info on Tree's e-commerce platform via our Tree case study.

 Over 90% of people use coupons when buying online.
 An easy-to-spot area for a coupon code field means the customers can see the discounted price quickly, persuading them to do a little more shopping.
 However, obscure ones will have them bolting out the shopping cart faster than a slab of butter can melt under the scorching summer heat.